5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ## PowerPlay Table Property Generator for Radeon VII Cards

-If you have an AMD Radeon VII Card, you can follow [**this guide**](https://www.insanelymac.com/forum/topic/340009-tool-radeon-vii-powerplay-table-generator-oc-uv-fan-curve/) to generate a special device property using an Excel spreadheet allowing you to modify all sorts of parameters to optimize the performance of you card.
+If you have an AMD Radeon VII Card, you can follow [**this guide**](https://www.insanelymac.com/forum/topic/340009-tool-radeon-vii-powerplay-table-generator-oc-uv-fan-curve/) to generate a special device property using an Excel spreadsheet allowing you to modify all sorts of parameters to optimize the performance of you card.

 ## Credits & Resources
 - Using Radeon RX6600 XT Cards with [macOS Monterey](https://github.com/perez987/rx6600xt-on-macos-monterey)